-- 1. Arizona Online 8th grade promoted students that wish to enroll in a Great Hearts Prep academy needs to apply to be included on the waitlist. - a.
-Can only move to 9th grade AZ Prep academy for the following year. - 2.
-These applicants should indicate on their application to the GH prep academy that they attended and completed the 8th grade year for Arizona Online. - 3.
-These Online student applications will be marked for Arizona Online Exit priority status. - 4.
-Once marked as a "Arizona Online Exit" application, these priority applications are ordered by original lottery number. - a.
-If the student/applicant does not apply during Open Enrollment to be in the lottery, the application will be a post-open application and be organized after the prioritized open enrollment applications by time/date stamp. - 5.
-Priority status does not guarantee placement at the desired academy.
+- 5. The employee is responsible for notifying the academy(s) to which they apply of their submitted application and of their priority status eligibility. - 6.
+If employment is terminated by employee or employer before applicant is offered enrollment or attends one day of school at a Great Hearts academy, priority status will be rescinded. - 7.
+If employee priority status results in an offer of enrollment and employment is terminated by employee or employer before employment contract is signed, offer of enrollment will be rescinded. - 8.
+Once marked as an "employee" application, these priority applications are ordered by original lottery number. - a.
+If the student/applicant does not apply during Open Enrollment to be in the lottery, the application will be a post-open application and be organized after the prioritized open enrollment applications by time/date stamp. - 9.
+Priority status does not guarantee placement.